Bourbon Restoration in France: Second Restoration (1815)

 Owing to tension between the King's government and the ultra-royalist Chamber of Deputies, the latter began to assert their rights.
 After they attempted to obstruct the 1816 budget, the government conceded that the chamber had the right to approve state expenditure.
 However, they were unable to gain a guarantee from the King that his cabinets would represent the majority in parliament.

-In September 1816, the chamber was dissolved by Louis for its reactionary measures, and electoral manipulation resulted in a more liberal chamber in 1816.
+In September 1816, the chamber was dissolved by Louis XVIII, and electoral manipulation resulted in a more liberal chamber in 1816.
 Richelieu served until 29 December 1818, followed by Jean-Joseph, Marquis Dessolles until 19 November 1819, and then Decazes (in reality the dominant minister from 1818 to 1820) until 20 February 1820.
-This was the era in which the Doctrinaires dominated policy, hoping to reconcile the monarchy with the French Revolution and power with liberty.
+This was the era in which the Doctrinaires dominated policy, hoping to reconcile the monarchy with the French Revolution.
 The following year, the government changed the electoral laws, resorting to gerrymandering, and altering the franchise to allow some rich men of trade and industry to vote, in an attempt to prevent the ultras from winning a majority in future elections.
 Press censorship was clarified and relaxed, some positions in the military hierarchy were made open to competition, and mutual schools were set up that encroached on the Catholic monopoly of public primary education.
 Decazes purged a number of ultra-royalist prefects and sub-prefects, and in by-elections, an unusually high proportion of Bonapartists and republicans were elected, some of whom were backed by ultras resorting to tactical voting.
 The ultras were strongly critical of the practice of giving civil service employment or promotions to deputies, as the government continued to consolidate its position.

 By 1820, the opposition liberals—who, with the ultras, made up half the chamber—proved unmanageable, and Decazes and the king were looking for ways to revise the electoral laws again, to ensure a more tractable conservative majority.
 In February 1820, the assassination by a Bonapartist of the Duc de Berry, the ultrareactionary son of Louis' ultrareactionary brother and heir-presumptive, the future Charles X, triggered Decazes' fall from power and the triumph of the Ultras.